giard-alexandre/TabTip.Avalonia/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/TabTip.Avalonia)](https://www.nuget.org/packages/TabTip.Avalonia/)

 > Avalonia-based and cross-platform re-imagining of [WPFTabTip](https://github.com/maximcus/WPFTabTip)
+> that came to be after I stumbled upon [this discussion in the Avalonia repo](https://github.com/AvaloniaUI/Avalonia/issues/10136)

 > [!NOTE]
 > Currently, the Software Keyboard is only supported on Windows and the default `TabTipIntegration` triggers based